deepu105/adyen-goweb-sample/readme.md

 ### Good to have

-1. Go Lib for API
+1. Go Lib for API, I tried to generate with openAPi generator, its looks fine, would need a little effort to package and validate
    1. its quite a lot of effort to do the manual integration sine the APIs have pretty complex response/req objects
    2. manual integration would be hard to maintain when API changes
    3. Companies using Go might prefer Stripe since they provide a Go lib